-1.3.1 Trust CCTV systems are registered with the ICO as being intended to help provide a safe and secure environment for staff, service users, their carers and visitors, and specifically be for the purposes of:

-- To maintain security of individuals and property in a vulnerable area. - To protect and maintain the wellbeing of service users, staff and visitors and to keep our service users clinically safe and secure. - To provide guidance when valid requests are made for access to recorded CCTV images and data. - To prevent and detect crime and to facilitate the apprehension and prosecution of offenders and apprehension of suspected offenders - Internal Trust investigations - 1.3.2 All routine use of CCTV will be overt, that is cameras will be sited in plain view and the use of CCTV publicised by the use of signage etc.
+- 1.3.1 Trust CCTV systems are registered with the ICO as being intended to help provide a safe and secure environment for staff, service users, their carers, and visitors, and specifically be for the following purposes: - To maintain security of individuals and property in a vulnerable area. - To protect and maintain the wellbeing of service users, staff, and visitors and to keep our service users clinically safe and secure. - To provide guidance when valid requests are made for access to recorded CCTV images and data. - To prevent and detect crime and to facilitate the apprehension and prosecution of offenders and apprehension of suspected offenders. - Internal Trust investigations - 1.3.2 All routine use of CCTV will be overt, that is cameras will be sited in plain view and the use of CCTV publicised using signage etc.

-2. POLICY
+POLICY 2.